 1 hour 30 minutes from Boise, Idaho

-If you are after the most beautiful and diverse day trips from the city of Boise, don’t look any further than Thousand Springs State Park.
+For the most beautiful and diverse day trips from the city of Boise, don’t look any further than Thousand Springs State Park.
 Nestled in the jaw-dropping Magic Valley, the place promises panoramic views, hikes for all levels, horseback riding, rafting, and fishing.

 The park consists of 7 units located a short drive from each other.
-Each of these sections offers a myriad of the unforgettable day trips one might need to escape the noisy streets of Boise.

 Things to Do in Thousand Springs State Park

 Hikers often look for solitude along the Kelton Trail.
-Malad Gorge allures mostly the outdoor adventurers, including the residents of Boise, that prefer relaxing day trips with plenty of easy hikes and scenic views.
-Fishing endeavors await the travelers at Crystal Springs while historical structures at Ritter Island promise memorable day journeys for history buffs.
+Malad Gorge allures mostly outdoor adventurers, including the residents of Boise, that prefer relaxing day trips with plenty of easy hikes and scenic views.
+Fishing endeavors await the travelers at Crystal Springs, while historical structures at Ritter Island promise memorable day journeys for history buffs.

 9. Boise National Forest